SwiftyMe/SwiftUI-Demo-A/README.md

 This Xcode project is a slightly modified version of a code challenge I performed in 2020 as part of a job application for an iOS developer position.
 I did not get the job finally, but my solution to the code challenge brought me to a second job interview.

-The iOS App is implemented using mainly Swift, SwiftUI and Combine.
+The iOS App is implemented using Swift, SwiftUI and Combine.
 It consist of mainly one screen that constitute a shopping basket that can open two related sheet views.

 In software terms and generally speaking, the solution demonstrates my ability to: